xyxj1024/xyxj1024.github.io/_posts/2022-09-26-pattern-matching-sml.md

 ```sml
 ((string * string * typ) list) * (pattern list) -> typ option
 ```
 that "type-checks" a pattern list.
-Types for our made-up pattern language are of type <code>typ</code>, which is defined by:
+Types for our made-up pattern language are values of type <code>typ</code>, which is defined as:
 ```sml
 datatype typ = Anything           (* any type of value is okay *)
              | UnitT              (* type of Unit *)